 Windows: add hardware

 Click on Next.
-On the next screen, choose the second option:
+On the next screen, choose the Install the hardware that I manually select from a list:

 Windows: add hardware